FroggMaster/GoRPG-Firefox/README.md

 ![Firefox](https://img.shields.io/badge/Firefox-FF7139?style=for-the-badge&logo=Firefox-Browser&logoColor=white)

 ### Firefox Doesn't Support Bluetooth
-- This was a work in progress GoRPG Extension for Firefox but due to lack of Bluetooth support in firefox the extension cannot function as intended.
+- This was a work in progress GoRPG Extension for Firefox but due to lack of Bluetooth support in Firefox the extension cannot function as intended.
 - The extension is currently **non-functional** due to the Bluetooth connection dialog not being displayed.
 See: https://github.com/FroggMaster/GoRPG-Firefox/issues/1
+- Please see the [GoRPG Chrome Extension](https://chrome.google.com/webstore/detail/gorpg/aiocjnejgjkfolnbpjpjapogcocadlol) as an alternative.
+(Yes unfortunately this means you will have to use a Chromium based browser.)

 <!-- DO NOT MODIFY BELOW -->
 ## Contributing